mulesoft/template-wday2snow-employee-aggregation/README.md

 ## errorHandling.xml<a name="errorhandlingxml"/>
-Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
+Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (if so).
 As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.

 ## Testing the Template <a name="testingthetemplate"/>